-Early ecofeminists rationalist found codes. approaches grounded in fundamental principles, duties, and moral obligations to be inadequate.
-They argued that no ethics framework could be complete without room for feelings, and first-person narrative-or context. storytelling.
+Early ecofeminists found rationalist approaches grounded in codes, fundamental principles, duties, and moral obligations to be inadequate.
+They argued that no ethics framework could be complete without room for feelings, context, and first-person narrative-or storytelling.
 And ethics were sometimes framed as "bioregional narratives."